yarden/MISO/docs/source/index.rst

 For example, to filter the file ``control.miso_bf`` to contain only events with: (a) at least 1 inclusion read, (b) 1 exclusion read, such that (c) the sum of inclusion and exclusion reads is at least 10, and (d) the |Delta| |Psi| is at least 0.20 and (e) the Bayes factor is at least 10, and (a)-(e) are true in one of the samples, use the following command: ::

-  python filter_events.py --filter control.miso_bf --num-inc 1 --num-exc 1 --num-sum-inc-exc 10 --delta-psi 0.20 --bayes-factor 10 --output-dir filtered/
+  filter_events --filter control.miso_bf --num-inc 1 --num-exc 1 --num-sum-inc-exc 10 --delta-psi 0.20 --bayes-factor 10 --output-dir filtered/

 This will output a filtered Bayes factor file, ``filtered/control.miso_bf.filtered`` that contains only events meeting the above criteria.